-7 Incentives
+7 Incentives in the workplace

 In the previous part we considered how the principal can motivate their agent employee.
 That employee balances the marginal cost of their effort against the marginal benefit of the return to their effort.